-- The company has research and development activities in New York State; and - The company's ratio of research and development funds to net sales equals or exceeds the average ratio for all surveyed companies classified, as determined by the National Science Foundation (NSF).

-The average ratio for all surveyed companies as last determined by the NSF is 3.6%.
+- The company has research and development (R&D) activities in New York State: and - The company's ratio of R&D funds to net sales equals or exceeds the average ratio for all surveyed companies classified, as determined by the National Science Foundation (NSF).
+The average ratio for all surveyed companies as last determined by the NSF is 3.2%.